 Finally, AIHce EXP this year will have a full three-day track on TWH.
 Not only will this track be accessible to a large live audience, but it will also be part of the virtual conference and be recorded for access afterwards.
 In this way, AIHA hopes to provide the widest available education on TWH for the IH.
 Presenters will start by demystifying and describing the “totals” of TWH, TEH, and Total Worker Exposure, and go on to deliver presentations across the spectrum of TWH from an exposure-based perspective.
 Another great part of the TWH track will be this year’s AIHA Fellows SIG Debate, which will discuss whether Total Worker and Exposure Health should become part of IHs’ everyday practice.

 If you want more information on TWH, you should plan to attend the AIHce EXP TWH track in Atlanta this June.

-Related: Read how Portland, Oregon, implemented Total Worker Health in the October 2019 issue of The Synergist.
+Related: Read how Eugene, Oregon, implemented Total Worker Health in the October 2019 issue of The Synergist.